 Long flights can be tough, not just on your body, but also on your mind.
 Instead of just counting down the minutes until you land, try to change how you see the whole experience.

 Think of a long flight as a gift of time just for you.
 When else do you have hours where you can’t do laundry, drive kids around, or attend meetings?
-Use this chance to catch up on all those things you keep meaning to do but never have time which include reading a book, writing in a journal, or just thinking about life.
+Use this chance to catch up on all those things you keep meaning to do but never have time for, which include reading a book, writing in a journal, or just thinking about life.
 It’s a great time to reflect on what’s going well and what you might want to change.

 If you find yourself getting stressed or anxious on a flight, mindfulness or meditation can really help.
-There are many apps with guided meditations specifically for travel.
+There are many apps with guided meditations for travel.
 Even a few minutes of deep breathing can make a difference.

 Another helpful tip is to break your flight into smaller, manageable chunks.
 Instead of thinking about the total flight time, focus on getting to the next meal service, finishing a movie, or taking a short nap.
 When you focus on these smaller goals and celebrate accomplishing them, the trip will feel shorter.